nidium/Nidium/docs/en/guide/misc/contributing.md

 ## Overview of nidium projects

 - **nidium** : Our main product, also known as **nidium Frontend** enable you to build graphical software with JavaScript.
 It expose various API including Canvas, WebGL, Audio, Timers, Sockets, Threading, Files, ...
-- **nidium server**: A version of nidium tailored for servers (no graphical interface/API)
+- **nidium server**: A version of nidium tailored for servers (headless nidium)
 - **libnidiumcore**: A library for spidermonkey embedders with all the core features of nidium (Timers, Sockets, Threading, Files)
 - **libapenetwork**: A fast cross-platform async network library.
 This library is used as the main event loop of nidium.
-- **Konstructor**: A python script that handle the building of third-party librairies and other usefull stuff.
+- **Konstructor**: A python script that handles the building of third-party libraries and other usefull stuff.
-- **Dokumentor**: A python script that generate our documentation.

 ## Building nidium